Wed 20 Sept - pack car, transfer, eBikes, BelAir, Prondines, sunset, broken door

 Mon 25 Sept - sunny but cold, Intersport fire, lunch at LaMaison, Ginger, Dede

 The following morning was sunny but cold outside, but luckily the van is quite warm inside.
-During the mroning, I rode up the canal to Castelsarassin to do some shopping at some of the bigger stores there, and was surprised to find that Intersport was closed, and the entrances were boarded up because of a large fire that had taken place there, It was also caused the closure of the store next door, which shares a wall with Intersport.
+During the morning, I rode up the canal to Castelsarassin to do some shopping at some of the bigger stores there, and was surprised to find that Intersport was closed, and the entrances were boarded up because of a large fire that had taken place there, It has also caused the closure of the store next door, which shares a wall with Intersport.
 Luckily, I wasn't looking to buy anything from Intersport.

 In the early afternoon, we went up to La Maison to have lunch with Raph and Isabelle.
 During lunch, they indicated that they were happy to keep renting the house for another year.
 As often happens we were greeted warmly by Ginger (the cat) who always seems to remember us (or maybe he is just friendly with everyone!).
 During lunch, he decided to take up residence in a wicker basket that was sitting on the table.
 He's such a cuty!